Extendibility of Brauer states: General recipe for determining the set of -extendible Brauer states

-The upper index L or R is there to distinguish the representation of $\sym_n$ and $\sym_m$.
-Note that, even for the case of $n=m$, these representations cannot be fused as they are representations of $\sym_n \times \sym_m$ and not simply $\sym_{n+m}$.
-However, there is a special extra symmetry of $(n,n)$-extendible states described in Section \ref{sec:nn}.

-Note that the second requirement is nothing else than that of the two-sided symmetric extendibility.
+where $h\in\sym_n$, $v_i\in\hil$ and the `hat' symbol over the representation highlights the fact that the representation is, in general, not irreducible.
+The upper index L or R is there to distinguish the representation of $\sym_n$ and $\sym_m$ acting on the Hilbert spaces of the Alices and Bobs, respectively.
+Note that even for the case of $n=m$, these representations cannot be fused as they are representations of $\sym_n \times \sym_m$ and not simply $\sym_{n+m}$.
+However, there is a special extra symmetry for $(n,n)$-extendible states that is described in Section \ref{sec:nn}.
+Note also that the second requirement is nothing more than that of the two-sided symmetric extendibility.

-These are sufficient conditions for $\hat{\rho}$ to be an $(n,m)$-extending state of Brauer state, however they might not be necessary.
-Indeed, requirement 1 guarantees that each appropriate bipartite reduction of $\hat{\rho}$ is a Brauer state, and requirement 2 guarantees that these appropriate bipartite reductions are the same.
-However, these are not necessary conditions and might exclude some $(n,m)$-extending states from the set of $\{\hat{\rho}\}$ satisfying the above requirements.

-The following lemma based on \cite{vollbrecth2001entanglement} guarantees that no information is lost and therefore it is indeed enough to only examine the above set of \textit{relevant} $(n,m)$-sharing states.
-The idea behind it is that given a general extending state it can be made to obey the above requirements by twirling, without changing the Brauer state it extends:
+These are sufficient conditions for $\hat{\rho}$ to be an $(n,m)$-extending state of Brauer state, however, at first sight they might not be necessary.
+Indeed, requirement 1 guarantees that each appropriate bipartite reduction of $\hat{\rho}$ is a Brauer state, and requirement 2 guarantees that these appropriate bipartite reductions are the same, however, these might exclude some $(n,m)$-extending states.
+The following lemma, based on Reference \cite{vollbrecth2001entanglement}, guarantees that no information is lost, and therefore it is indeed enough to examine only the above set of \textit{relevant} $(n,m)$-extending states.
+The idea behind it is that given a general extending state, it can be made to obey the above requirements by twirling, without changing the Brauer state it extends: